leerdev/hellorainbow_scrapper/README.md

 # Scripts and usage
 0) You may skip the dump links steps 1-3 and go to dump just the images at step 4, using already dumped data.
 1) Use the provided settings for the first usage.
 You may change them later if needed, e.g. for collage better resolution
-2) dump_stories_links.py: parses pikabu.ru for HelloRainbow posts
+2) `dump_stories_links.py` : parses pikabu.ru for HelloRainbow posts
-`dump_stories_links.py`
-4) dump_images_links.py: parses the posts with 'Rainbow' title and collects the links to the images (of rainbows, of course)
+4) `dump_images_links.py` : parses the posts with 'Rainbow' title and collects the links to the images (of rainbows, of course)
-5) dump_images.py: goes through the collected links and downloads the images
+5) `dump_images.py` : goes through the collected links and downloads the images
-6) process_images.py:  -- convert images to smaller thumbnails, centers them, and creates a collage from the thumbnails.
+6) `process_images.py` :  converts images to smaller thumbnails, centers them, and creates a collage from the thumbnails.